15 Top-Rated Tourist Attractions on Kauai

 Waimea Canyon rivals some of the most scenic canyons on earth and is often called the "Grand Canyon of the Pacific."
 Not only is it deep, but the area's red soil; green jungles, which line its streams and waterfalls; black volcanic rock; and mist cascading from the plateaus make it a colorful scene.

-Those who prefer exploring with a guide should consider the Waimea Canyon and Fern Grotto Sightseeing Tour, which includes sightseeing at the rim of Waimea Canyon and several other top natural attractions like Fern Grotto, Opaeka'a Falls, and the blowhole at Spouting Horn.
-Additional stops on this full-day, nine-hour tour include the historic Captain Cook's Landing and Fort Elizabeth State Park, the sacred cultural site of Holo Holo Ku Heaiu, and the community at Koloa Town.
+In addition to sightseeing at the rim of Waimea Canyon, visitors can find tours that visit other top natural attractions like Fern Grotto, Opaeka'a Falls, and the blowhole at Spouting Horn.
+Historic and cultural sites in the area include Captain Cook's Landing and Fort Elizabeth State Park, the sacred cultural site of Holo Holo Ku Heaiu, and the community at Koloa Town.

 Address: Waimea Canyon Drive, Waimea, Hawaii